 Nordyke House

-Wilson began construction of his beautiful home in 1903 and it took two years to complete.
+Wilson began constructing his beautiful home in 1903, which took two years to complete.
 He used recycled lumber from Virginia City.
-Now known at Nordyke House, the owners refinished the house and placed it on the State Register of Historic Places.
+Now known as Nordyke House, the owners refinished it and placed it on the State Register of Historic Places.
 It remains a private residence.

 Highway 95 south from Schurz to Las Vegas